 What is a SOCKS5 proxy and how are they used?

 SOCKS5 is the latest version of the SOCKS protocol.
 The difference between SOCKS5 and older versions of it is its improved security and the ability to support UDP traffic.
-However, the difference of security is barely noticeable to users.

 But this issue can be turned back around.
 Businesses can use the same SOCKS5 proxies for monitoring any copyright infringements made by illegal sources like the torrents, as mentioned earlier.
 This way, a company can ensure that any content streaming online is legal.